Bullacta exarata: Description

 The shell is bullate, fairly thick, white, spirally striate, with a well-developed periostracum.
 There is no spire and no umbilicus.
 The columella is smooth and simple.
 The aperture extends for the whole length of the shell, and is narrower above than below.
 The apertural lip extends upwards beyond the apex of the shell.

 The height of the shell is 8 mm and the width of the shell is 6 mm.

 The animal cannot withdraw itself into the shell, which contains the visceral hump only.
 The cephalic disc is large and slipper-shaped, feebly emarginate on the dorsal surface behind and with a narrow free margin.

 The cephalic disc, which is rounded in front, occupies about half of the whole bulk in a contracted state.
 The edge of the mantle is smooth, without processes of any kind.
 It, the edge of the mantle (which is slightly retroverted over that of the shell), the foot and the epipodia are (in alcohol) of a pale green colour.
 The greater part of the mantle, however, under the shell is colourless and transparent.
 The foot is short, truncate before and behind, and with the epipodia (in much contracted specimens) apparently not well developed.
 The eyes are minute and quite invisible on the surface.
 The eyespots are deeply sunk in the tissues.
 The gill, which is situated far back on the right side, is large and consists of a considerable number of fleshly lobes.

 Digestive system: The mouth is a minute transverse slit in the front of the cephalic disc.
-The jawss are large, but imperfectly cornified.
+The jaws are large, but imperfectly cornified.
 The jaws are angular and minutely, irregularly serrate.
 They are composed of numerous minute prismatic rods.
 On the margin many of these rods are transverse and project slightly, forming a minute serration.
 The radular sack is small.
 The radula has the formula 12.1.1.1.12.
 The central tooth is a simple flat triangular plate.
 The single lateral tooth is well differentiated from the marginal teeth, from which it is separated by a considerable space, and points in the opposite direction.
 The marginal teeth are slender, elongate, curved rod-like bodies somewhat expanded at the base.
 They decrease in size gradually from the second or third marginal, which is slightly larger than the first, outwards.